 Learn how to best serve your people by:

 - Spending 30 minutes mentoring team members each week

 - Sitting down and having lunch alongside employees

 - Making it a point to develop personal connections at work

 - Engaging in conversation

 Relationship-building like this expands a business owner’s or executive’s knowledge about their people.
 As a result, it also provides more insight into employees’ strengths and how to help each person reach their full potential.
 In short, the more you get to know your employees, you’ll not only have a stronger team—you’ll become an effective, more emotionally intelligent leader.

 The great thing about emotional intelligence?

-The more a person works at it, the easier it becomes.
+The more a person works at developing it, the easier it becomes.
 “As you train your brain by repeatedly practicing new emotionally intelligent behaviors, your brain builds the pathways needed to make them into habits.
-Before long, you begin responding to your surroundings with emotional intelligence without even having to think about it,” says Entrepreneur.com contributor, Dr. Travis Bradberry.
+Before long, you begin responding to your surroundings with emotional intelligence without even having to think about it,” says Dr. Travis Bradberry for Entrepreneur.

-Leaders interested in being better for the benefit of those around them are much more likely to build companies people love being a part of.
-In turn, this affects levels of productiveness and happiness, thus helping the organization thrive well into the future.
+Leaders interested in being better for the benefit of those around them are much more likely to build companies where people feel valued.
+In turn, this affects levels of productiveness and happiness, thus helping the organization to thrive well into the future.